 - Complete and submit the Western Michigan University Community Service Work-study Agreement.
 The agreement must be signed by the appropriate representative of both the off-campus site and Western Michigan University.

 - Work with WMU Career and Student Employment Services to recruit student employees to your site and if you wish, list your position on Handshake.

-- When you find a potential student employee, confirm that they have received a Federal Work-study award.
-Students who have been awarded Federal Work-study may view and print their award letter any time using GoWMU.
+- When you find a potential student employee, confirm that they have received a Federal Work-study offer.
+Students who have been offered Federal Work-study may view and print their offer letter any time using GoWMU.
 Please ask them to provide whatever documentation you desire to confirm their offer.

 Please note that WMU will reimburse the site for up to 75% of the student’s wages.
 The site must contribute the remaining 25%.
-If the student does not have a Federal Work-study award, the site will not be reimbursed.
+If the student does not have a Federal Work-study offer, the site will not be reimbursed.

-Calculate the number of hours per week the student may work within the limits of their award.
-Please note that the calculations assume you are working all pay periods assigned to the semester/session.
+Calculate the number of hours per week the student may work within the limits of their offer.
+Please note that the calculations assume the student is working all pay periods assigned to the semester/session.

 Fall or Spring